1Shubham7/cka-notes/README.md

 1. ***Make sure to watch day 10 video 20:00 onwards to know about fully qualified domain name***

-// Aotuscaling, HPA, VPA all this is very imp but not coming in cka so do study that later :)
+// Autoscaling, HPA, VPA all this is very imp but not coming in cka so do study that later :)